 The Story of the Vintage

-The 2013 Brut Vintage from Champagne Pol Roger is made from the traditional house vintage blend of 60% Pinot Noir and 40% Chardonnay from 20 Grands and Premiers crus vineyards in the Montagne de Reims and the Côte des Blancs.
+The Brut Vintage 2015 from Champagne Pol Roger is made from the traditional house vintage blend of 60% Pinot Noir and 40% Chardonnay from 20 Grand and Premier Crus vineyards in the Montagne de Reims and the Côte des Blancs.

 Lively and fresh, the bouquet is full of pastry and dried notes, and an ethereal yet fleshy hint of rose petals.
 Evolving to reveal aromas of honey and apple jelly, once in the mouth it is round and elegant.
 The Brut Vintage 2015’s slight zesty quality sets off round and elegant notes of brioche.